The Beehive: Offices

+Banquet Hall

+The Banquet Hall on the first floor is reached via a marble staircase from the ground floor.
+It is the largest function room in the parliamentary complex, able to hold 300 seated guests or 500 standing guests.
+The Banquet Hall extends around the curve of the building: when the Beehive was opened there was criticism that many guests would have to sit with their backs to the guests of honour.
+The main kitchen is located on the ground floor, which means that food has to be transported to the Banquet Hall by lift.
+This led to criticism that was it difficult to keep the food hot or maintain a steady service to guests.

 Art work

 The Beehive is extensively decorated with New Zealand art and was designed to showcase the country's creative artists.
 On the inner wall of the Banquet Hall is a mural by John Drawbridge 42 m long and 4.8 m high portraying the atmosphere and sky of New Zealand.
 The foyer contains a textile wall hanging Forest in the Sun by Joan Calvert and Guy Ngan which was commissioned for the building.
 It was hung in 1977 when the Queen opened the building, removed in 2003 during refurbishments and re-hung in 2023.